locka99/cpp-to-rust-book/std_library/index.md

 ## Standard Traits

-Some traits are system defined and in some cases can be derived automatically.
+Commonly used traits are defined in `std` and in some cases can be derived automatically via compiler directives.

-In others they cause the compiler to generate additional code for you such as the Drop trait (described in class destructor section)
+In others they cause the compiler to generate additional code for you such as the `Drop` trait (described in class destructor section)

 ### Drop
-The Drop trait allows you do something when an object is dropped, such as add additional logging or whatever.
+The `Drop` trait allows you do something when an object is dropped, such as add additional logging or whatever.

 ### Copy
 A struct implementing a Copy trait can be copied through assignment, i.e. if you assign a to b then a and b now how copies of the object, independent of each other.
 The Copy trait really only useful when you have small amounts of data that represent a type or value of some kind.
-TODO copy example, e.g. struct PlayingCard { suit: Suit, rank: Rank }
-If you find yourself with a type that is larger, or contains heap allocated memory then you should use clone.
+TODO copy example, e.g. `struct PlayingCard { suit: Suit, rank: Rank }` If you find yourself with a type that is larger, or contains heap allocated memory then you should use clone.

 ### Clone
 A struct implementing the Clone trait has a .clone() method.
 Unlike Copy you must explicitly .clone() the instance to create another.
 TODO clone example

 ### Eq, PartialEq
 TODO equality

 ### Ord, PartialOrd
 TODO ordering